Incoming Call Routing is not available under the Essentials Plan. Please upgrade to a Standard or Enterprise Plan to use this feature.

 OpsGenie Incoming Call Routing provides a phone number and manages the routing of incoming calls to this phone number based on your on-call preferences.
 This can be used, for example, as a support call-hotline that routes incoming calls to the right on-call engineers.

 Setting up a support call-line via OpsGenie is simple and easy.
-In short you would:

 - Provision a phone number(s) (available for many countries) from OpsGenie.